mzsoltmolnar/Visualization-tool-for-3D-pathfinding-algorithms/README.md

 ## The Pathfinding Algorithms

+In our case, in the 3D space, the algorithm has 3 degrees of freedom: left-right, back-forth and up-down.
+Each movement has a cost&nbsp;of&nbsp;1.
+No diagonal movements are allowed.

 - **Dijkstra's algorithm:** Implements the classical version of the algorithm by searching for the endpoint in each possible direction of the 3D space.
 This algorithm will find the possible shortest path.

 - **A-Star:** It is an extension of Dijkstra's algorithm by implementing heuristics.
 In contrast with Dijkstra's algorithm, A* calculates the direct distance from the actual position to the endpoint, based on their coordinates.
 This results in a possible shortest path.
 The algorithm will use the calculated direct distance to move first in the direction of the nodes with the lowest heuristic.
 This results in a more optimal runtime.
 In this case, the direct distance is calculated using the Manhattan distance.